“The future belongs to those who prepare for it today.”

-NEXT LIBRARY BOOK DISCUSSION: changed to SUNDAY, MARCH 31 at 3:30pm
+NEXT LIBRARY BOOK DISCUSSION: SUNDAY, MARCH 31 at 3:30pm

 Doug Hotchkis will lead a discussion on The Autobiography of Malcolm X by Malcolm X and Alex Haley.
 Originally published in 1964, Malcolm X tells the extraordinary story of his life and the growth of the Black Muslim movement.
 His fascinating perspective on the lies and limitations of the American Dream, and the inherent racism in a society that denies its nonwhite citizens the opportunity to dream, gives extraordinary insight into the most urgent issues we are still facing today.